Ralpina/Ne-plant-genomic-datasets/README.md

 3500000/128 = 27,344 SNPs
 Of course, these are averaged values, but in reality some chromosomes will have more and some fewer SNPs.

-We then modify the file ```45inds.8chr.map``` to redistribute the SNPs to a progressively higher number of chromosomes.
+We then modify the file ```45inds.8chr.map``` to redistribute the SNPs to a progressively larger number of chromosomes.
-The file includes 3500000 rows and four columns (tab separated).
+The file includes 3,500,000 rows and four columns (tab-separated).
 The first row looks like this:
 "1	chr1:85	0	85"
 The last row looks like this:
 "8	chr8:20012701	0	20012701"